 Step 1: The Flapper Test (Fixes 70% of Running Toilets)

-As a result, drop 5-6 drops of food coloring into the tank.
-Wait 15 minutes without flushing.
-If colored water appears in the bowl, your flapper is leaking.
+Put 5-6 drops of food coloring into the tank.
+Don't flush.
+Wait 15 minutes.
+Colored water in the bowl means the flapper is leaking.

-The fix: Turn off the water supply (clockwise, valve behind the toilet).
-Flush to empty the tank.
-Unhook the old flapper from the overflow tube ears and disconnect the chain.
-Take the old flapper to Home Depot — match the size and brand.
-Korky and Fluidmaster universals fit 90% of toilets.
-Hook the new flapper on, reconnect the chain (leave 1/2 inch of slack), and turn the water back on.
+The fix: Turn off the water valve behind the toilet (turn clockwise).
+Flush to drain the tank.
+Unhook the flapper from the overflow tube ears and disconnect the chain.
+Take it to Home Depot and grab a matching Korky or Fluidmaster universal flapper they fit about 9 in 10 toilets.
+Hook the new flapper on, reattach the chain with roughly half an inch of slack, and turn the water back on.

 Part cost: $5-$8.
 Time: 10 minutes.

-As a result, arizona note: Phoenix hard water (15-25 grains) warps flappers faster than national averages.
-We replace flappers every 3-4 years in the East Valley vs. 5-7 years in soft-water cities.
-If your flapper is stiff, curled at the edges, or has mineral crust — replace it even if the food coloring test is borderline.
+Arizona note: Phoenix hard water (15-25 grains) destroys flappers faster than softer regions.
+We typically replace them every 3-4 years here instead of 5-7 years.
+If your flapper looks stiff, curled, or crusty with mineral deposits, swap it even if the food coloring test is borderline.

 Step 2: The Fill Valve (Fixes 20% of Running Toilets)

-If the flapper test is clean, listen to the tank.
-A fill valve that's running constantly or cycling every few minutes is the culprit.
+If the food coloring test looks clean, listen closely to the tank.
+A fill valve that runs constantly or refills every few minutes is your problem.

-In addition, diagnosis: Lift the float arm (or the float cup on newer toilets) while the toilet is running.
-If the water stops, the fill valve just needs adjustment — bend the float arm down slightly, or turn the adjustment screw on the float cup counterclockwise to lower the water level.
-The water should stop 1 inch below the top of the overflow tube.
+Diagnosis: Lift the float arm (or float cup on newer models) while the toilet is running.
+Water stops?
+The fill valve just needs a tweak.
+Bend the float arm down a bit or turn the adjustment screw on the float cup counterclockwise to lower the water level.
+Target is 1 inch below the overflow tube.

-If adjusting doesn't fix it: The fill valve diaphragm is worn.
-Replace the entire fill valve — a Fluidmaster 400A ($8) or Korky QuietFILL ($10) fits virtually every toilet.
-Shut off water, flush, sponge the remaining water, unscrew the locknut under the tank, pull the old valve out, drop the new one in, tighten, reconnect the supply line, and adjust the height.
+If adjusting doesn't work: The diaphragm inside is worn out.
+Grab a Fluidmaster 400A ($8) or Korky QuietFILL ($10) they'll fit almost any toilet.
+Shut off water, flush, sponge out leftover water, unscrew the locknut under the tank, pull the old valve, drop in the new one, tighten it, reconnect the supply line, and adjust the height.

 Part cost: $8-$12.
 Time: 20 minutes.

-If the water level rises above the overflow tube and drains into the bowl continuously, the flush valve gasket or the overflow tube itself is cracked.
+Water level climbs above the overflow tube and drains into the bowl nonstop?
+The flush valve gasket or overflow tube is cracked.

-The fix: This requires draining the tank completely and removing it from the bowl to replace the flush valve assembly.
-It's a 45-60 minute job.
-The Fluidmaster 507AKP flush valve kit ($15) covers most standard toilets.
+The fix: You'll need to fully drain the tank and lift it off the bowl to replace the flush valve assembly.
+This takes 45-60 minutes.
+A Fluidmaster 507AKP flush valve kit ($15) covers most toilets.

 When to Replace the Entire Toilet